Frisium (Clobazam)

 Alcohol

-Alcohol should be completely avoided while taking Frisium.
+Alcohol should be completely avoided while using Frisium.
 Your tolerance to alcohol will be reduced, and alcohol will increase Frisium’s effects, making side effects more dangerous.

 Driving and Operating Machinery

-Don’t drive or operate machinery until you know how Frisium affects you.
-The medication may cause drowsiness or dizziness and affect your alertness.
+Do not drive or operate machinery until you know how Frisium affects you.
+It may cause drowsiness or dizziness that can affect your alertness.
 Even if you take Frisium at night, you may still feel drowsy or dizzy the next day.

 Storage

-Keep tablets in their original blister pack until ready to use, as removing them early may affect how well they keep.
-Store in a cool, dry place where temperature stays below 30°C. Keep away from moisture, heat, and sunlight – don’t store in bathrooms, near sinks, in cars, or on window sills.
-Store in a locked cupboard at least 1.5 meters above ground, away from children.
+Keep tablets in their original blister pack until ready to use.
+Store in a cool, dry place where temperature stays below 30°C. Keep away from moisture, heat, and sunlight.
+Do not store in bathrooms, near sinks, in cars, or on window sills.
+Keep out of reach of children in a locked cupboard at least 1.5 meters above ground.

 Overdose Information

 If you think you’ve taken too much Frisium, seek urgent medical attention immediately.
-Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital Emergency Department, even if you feel fine.
+Call the Poisons Information Centre (13 11 26), contact your doctor, or go to the nearest hospital emergency department, even if you feel fine.
+Overdose symptoms may include drowsiness, confusion, tiredness, dizziness, breathing difficulties, weakness, or unconsciousness.
 Report any other medicines or alcohol taken.
-Overdose symptoms include feeling drowsy, confused, tired, dizzy, having breathing difficulties, feeling weak, or becoming unconscious.

 Frequently Asked Questions

-No, alcohol should be completely avoided.
-Your tolerance to alcohol will be reduced and it will increase Frisium’s effects, making side effects more dangerous.
+No, alcohol should be completely avoided while using Frisium.
+Your tolerance to alcohol will be reduced, and alcohol will increase Frisium’s effects, making side effects more dangerous.

 If it’s almost time for your next dose, skip the missed dose.
 If there’s still a long time before your next dose, take it as soon as you remember.
-Never take a double dose to make up for a missed one.
+Never take a double dose to make up for a missed one, as this increases the risk of side effects.

 Important Disclaimer